 Maxine Fleming created or co-created the Emmy-nominated Being Eve, Agent Anna (starring Robyn Malcolm) and black comedy Burying Brian.
 The former journalist began her scriptwriting career when soap Shortland Street launched in the early 90s.
 Fleming has gone on to write for Outrageous Fortune, small town drama Mercy Peak, and Cliff Curtis mini-series The Chosen.

-Writer James Griffin has had a hand in almost every successful comedy or drama to grace New Zealand television screens since 1985.
+Writer James Griffin has had a hand in eye-opening proportion of the successful TV comedies and dramas made in New Zealand since 1985.
 His credits stretch from the iconic Gloss, behind the scenes comedy Serial Killers, to big screen comedy Sione's Wedding.
-Working alongside writer Rachel Lang, he also helped create Westie family drama Outrageous Fortune.
+Working alongside writer Rachel Lang, he also helped create Westie family drama Outrageous Fortune and prequel series Westside.